standimitrovv/standimitrovv/README.md

-## Hey there!
-I'm Stan 👨‍💻
+## Hey there 👋, I'm Stan 👨‍💻

-Currently a second year college student at the Technical University of Sofia. <br/> Junior Web Developer 💻 and a Hybrid Athlete 🏃‍♂💪
+Web Developer 💻 by day, runner 🏃‍♂ by night

 ## The tools I'm using 🛠